 Japan, a country of islands, extends along the eastern or Pacific coast of Asia.
 The four main islands, running from north to south, are Hokkaido, Honshu (or the mainland), Shikoku, and Kyushu.
 Okinawa Island is about 380 miles southwest of Kyushu.
 About 3,000 smaller islands are included in the archipelago.
 In total land area, Japan is slightly smaller than California.
 About 73% of the country is mountainous, with a chain running through each of the main islands.
 Japan's highest mountain is the world famous Mt.
 Fuji (12,385 feet).
 Since so little flat area exists, many hills and mountainsides are cultivated all the way to the summits.
 As Japan is situated in a volcanic zone along the Pacific depth, frequent low intensity earth tremors and occasional volcanic activity are felt throughout the islands.
 Destructive earthquakes occur several times a century.
 Hot springs are numerous and have been developed as resorts.

-Temperature extremes are less pronounced than in the United States since no part of the interior is more than 100 miles from the coast.
-At the same time, because the islands run almost directly north-south, the climate varies considerably.
+Temperature extremes are less pronounced than in the United States, but the climate varies considerably.
 Sapporo, on the northernmost main island, has warm summers and long, cold winters with heavy snowfall.
 Tokyo, Nagoya, Kyoto, Osaka, and Kobe, in central and western parts of the largest island of Honshu, experience relatively mild winters with little or no snowfall and hot, humid summers.
 Fukuoka, on the island of Kyushu, has a climate similar to that of Washington, DC, with mild winters and short summers.
 Okinawa is subtropical.

 Japan's population, currently some 128 million, has experienced a phenomenal growth rate during the past 100 years as a result of scientific, industrial, and sociological changes, but this has recently slowed because of falling birth rates.
+In 2005, Japan's population declined for the first time, two years earlier than predicted.
 High sanitary and health standards produce a life expectancy exceeding that of the United States.

-Japan is an urban society with only about 6% of the labor force engaged in agriculture.
+Japan is an urban society with only about 4% of the labor force engaged in agriculture.
 Many farmers supplement their income with part-time jobs in nearby towns and cities.
 About 80 million of the urban population is heavily concentrated on the Pacific shore of Honshu and in northern Kyushu.
-Major population centers include: Metropolitan Tokyo with approximately 14 million; Yokohama with 3.3 million; Osaka with 2.6 million; Nagoya with 2.1 million; Kyoto with 1.5 million; Sapporo with 1.6 million; Kobe with 1.4 million; and Kitakyushu, Kawasaki, and Fukuoka with 1.2 million each.
-Japan faces the same problems that confront urban industrialized societies throughout the world: overcrowded cities, congested highways, air pollution, and rising juvenile delinquency.
+Major population centers include: Metropolitan Tokyo with approximately 14 million; Yokohama with 3.3 million; Osaka with 2.6 million; Nagoya with 2.1 million; Sapporo with 1.6 million; Kyoto with 1.5 million; Kobe with 1.4 million; and Kitakyushu, Kawasaki, and Fukuoka with 1.2 million each.
+Japan faces the same problems that confront urban industrialized societies throughout the world: overcrowded cities, congested roads, air pollution, and rising juvenile delinquency.

 Buddhism first came to Japan in the 6th century and for the next 10 centuries exerted profound influence on its intellectual, artistic, social, and political life.
-Most funerals are conducted by Buddhist priests, and burial grounds attached to temples are used by both Buddhist and Shinto faiths.
+Most funerals are conducted by Buddhist priests, and many Japanese visit family graves and Buddhist temples to pay respects to ancestors.

 Confucianism arrived with the first great wave of Chinese influence into Japan between the 6th and 9th centuries.
 Overshadowed by Buddhism, it survived as an organized philosophy into the late 19th century and remains today as an important influence on Japanese thought and values.